SummaryRead the full fact sheet

 - Intolerance of cold.

 Newborn babies with Down syndrome are tested for thyroid conditions.
-Ongoing screening should be done at least every two years throughout life as the onset is gradual.
+Ongoing screening should be done every one to two years throughout life as the onset is gradual.
 Treatment is a thyroid supplement in tablet form.

 Down syndrome and leukaemia